QuChunhe/study/Math_Statistics.md

 the extreme values (called outliers) pull the mean in the direction of the outliers to find the balancing point, thus distorting the mean as a measure of the central value.

-A variation of the mean, called a trimmed mean, drops the highest and lowest extreme values and averages the rest.
+A variation of the mean, called a trimmed mean(切尾均值), drops the highest and lowest extreme values and averages the rest.

 The answer depends on the skewness of the data.
 If the distribution is mound-shaped and symmetrical about a single peak, the mode (Mo), median (Md), mean (m), and trimmed mean (TM) will all be the same.